 Concentrations of faculty with particular interests have created centers of excellence in the Women’s Studies Department.
-With significant concentrations of faculty supporting them, we offer joint PhD programs with the departments of English, History, Sociology, and Psychology, as well as Graduate Certificates in Women’s Studies and LGBTQ/Sexuality Studies.
+With significant concentrations of faculty supporting them, we offer joint PhD programs with the departments of English, History, and Psychology, as well as Graduate Certificates in Women’s Studies and LGBTQ/Sexuality Studies.

-Because of our faculty strengths in studies of gender and health; gender, race, and ethnicity; and LGBTQ studies, we also offer undergraduate minors in these areas.
+Because of our faculty strengths in studies of gender and health; gender, race, and nation; and LGBTQ studies, we also offer undergraduate minors in these areas.
 Through our hiring of jointly appointed faculty, our teaching across units and disciplines, and our collaboration with colleagues and students in our PhD programs, Women’s Studies enjoys strong ties with multiple units and is one of the most important interdisciplinary units at U-M.

 The vitality of the Department and breadth of our research and teaching is reflected in several interdisciplinary rubrics that loosely organize our undergraduate major and our scholarly activities.
 Each rubric represents a concentration of Women’s Studies faculty interests and expertise:

 - Gender, Culture, and Representation—Focused on the humanities and the arts as well as cultural history, scholarship and teaching in this area explore the ways in which gendered meanings are produced through cultural artifacts, representations, and performances, both in the present and in the past.
 Faculty with expertise in European and American history, literature, and music comprise the core of this area.

 - Gender and Health—Studies in this area investigate how gender and health interrelate and are shaped within political, cultural, and environmental contexts.
 We are one of the only Women’s Studies Departments in the nation with several professional health practitioners (nurses, nurse-midwives, and MD's) as members of our permanent faculty.